General Aviation Report Submissions

 Border Force is bringing in new GA legislation in 2020 that will mandate for GAR data to be submitted using only electronic methods.
 GARs emailed or faxed will no longer be acceptable or comply with the new legislation.

 Using this new digital service ‘Submit a GAR’ will comply with the incoming legislation.

 Further details are also available at https://www.gov.uk/government/publications/general-aviation-operators-and-pilots- notification-of-flights

 A submitted GAR does NOT provide PPR to an aerodrome where that is separately required NOR does it replace a Flight Plan.

 In the absence of the free service paid for by the UK Home Office, AOPA has sponsored a free basic service for the benefit of our members.
-We will review the continued need for this in August 2019, allowing time for the Border Force service to stabilise.
+This service will be discontinued from 1 April 2020 due to low usage.

 The service is FREE for Private Flights by Individual AOPA members in aircraft or helicopters, single or multi-engine, up to a maximum of 6 pob.